Does Landing Page Length Really Matter?

-The length of a landing page is a bit like the recipe for a good chilli: everyone has their own ideas about what should go in, and some passionate reasons why their version is superior to all others.
+The length of a landing page is a bit like the recipe for a good chili: everyone has their own ideas about what should go in, and some passionate reasons why their version is superior to all others.

 Unfortunately, the opinions you often hear about landing page length are just those – opinions.
 They tend to be based on personal experience, rather than rigorous A/B testing.
 Or, they are based on what’s been passed from one person to another in some form of conventional wisdom that doesn’t always hold up.